saisay93/react-creating-and-hosting-a-full-stack-site-5948186/README.md

 # React: Creating and Hosting a Full-Stack Site
 This is the repository for the LinkedIn Learning course `React: Creating and Hosting a Full-Stack Site`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+## Course Description

+You've learned React and can create amazing front-end interfaces.
+But deploying them requires more.
+You need logic—and a place to put it.
+By combining your front-end UI with a back-end solution and cloud hosting, you can build powerful and interactive full-stack applications.
+In this project-based course, Shaun Wassell shows how to combine React, Node.js, and Amazon Web Services (AWS) in a full-stack, full-featured website, including user-friendly forms for posting articles and comments.
+Learn how to create an interface from React components, develop a Node.js server, tie in a MongoDB database, add user authentication with Firebase Auth, and deploy your site on Amazon Web Services.
+Join Shaun in this course to gain the skills to take your client services to the next level: full-stack web applications that are truly interactive.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.